June 24, 2020 - Meagan Palmer

 Having other benefits such as emergency medical expense and change fee coverage can be advantageous when traveling.
 Many don’t realize that your major medical health provider won’t offer coverage in other countries, not even Mexico.
 If you were to contract COVID-19 (or any other illness or injury for that matter) while on your trip, your travel insurance plan could reimburse you for the hospital stay and medical care you receive.
 Likewise, if you needed to change your flights for a more safe time to visit, a comprehensive policy could cover the change fees to do so.

-As of August 12, the state of Quintana Roo (which includes Cancun), is considered a “yellow” region on the “stoplight system”.
+As of November, the state of Quintana Roo (which includes Cancun), is considered a “green” region on the “stoplight system”.
 This system was created by the Mexican government to code phases of re-introducing non-essential activities.
-The “yellow” stoplight means that places like hotels, restaurants, and gyms are open at 60% capacity.
-Locations like markets will be operating at 75% and malls, theaters, and museums will operate at a reduced capacity due to the spread of the virus.
+The “green” stoplight means that everything has resumed operation without much restriction.

 Health Questionnaire: Upon arrival, you’ll likely be expected to complete a COVID-19 health questionnaire relaying any possible symptoms in the past 30 days.